 22. Utilize Vinegar as a Smoke Cleanser

 Vinegar is a common DIY cleaner, and you can also find it in the ingredient list of certain all-natural cleaners.
 Just like coffee grounds, if you keep saucers of vinegar around, it will help remove the weed smell from your home.
 Some people like to blend the baking soda method with the one if the smell is persistently lingering.
 If you get an unfortunate bong water stain on any of your clothes, vinegar can clean off tough stains and should take care of the job.

 23. Make Your Edibles the Scent-Free Way

 Eating edibles is an obvious solution to the overwhelming smell of ganja smoke, but making them isn’t the easiest task.
 Plus, it can be a smelly process that neighbors don’t appreciate.
-Cooking your own edibles takes time and expertise, but the LEVO II helps take all the guesswork out of the process, creating any cannabis-infused delicacy that you can think of, from salad dressings to smoothie bowls.
+Cooking your own edibles takes time and expertise.
+Still, the LEVO II helps take all the guesswork out of the process, creating any cannabis-infused delicacy that you can think of, from salad dressings to smoothie bowls.
 It can even make bath bombs and beauty products.
-With easy settings like “dry,” “activate,” “infuse” and “dispense,” the infusion process becomes streamlined like never before.
+With easy settings like “dry,” “activate,” “infuse,” and “dispense,” the infusion process becomes streamlined like never before.

 24. Get a Eucalyptus Bundle for Your Shower